“Make new friends, but keep the old. One is silver and the other’s gold.”

 - Set up automated emails for anyone who misses a week-worth of workouts (You can set this up in Zen Planner.)

-- Get notified when any member is not showing for classes over an extended amount of time.
+- Get notified when any member is not showing for classes over an extended amount of time with your gym check in software.
 You can even assign a certain staff member to be notified if they have a closer relationship with the member.
 (Again, you can do this through automated alerts in Zen Planner.)

 3. Show Progress